 The Deviant Philosopher

-I'm on the development team of a diversity-focused teaching project called The Deviant Philosopher.
+I co-edit a diversity-focused teaching project called The Deviant Philosopher.
 The project is premised on the idea that there is great value in providing our students with curriculum that thoughtfully and deliberately presses beyond the Anglo-American philosophical canon.
 We've created a website that provides instructors with advice about how to familiarize themselves with new, non-canonical texts and topics, how to integrate them into a variety of course arcs, and how to teach them effectively.

 - “Care Ethics and Confucianism: Caring through Li,” Hypatia 10.10 (2015): 881-896.